High Reps vs. Low Reps: Which Rep Scheme is Best in 2024?

 Which Rep Range Builds Muscle Best?

-Once you start pushing the limits of "standard" rep ranges, such as lifting 10% of your one-rep max for infinitely many reps, don't expect much in the way of muscle growth or strength increases.
-In fact, research has shown that there is a limit to how high reps per set can be while still promoting muscle hypertrophy [4].
-That limit is ostensibly around 35 reps per set (assuming you're using enough resistance to reach muscle failure near the 35th repetition).
+Research has shown that there is a limit to how high reps per set can be while still promoting muscle hypertrophy [6].
+That putative limit is around 50 reps per set (assuming you're using enough resistance to reach muscle failure near the 50th repetition).

-Beyond that, it's likely that the load will not be sufficient to significatnly stimulate type-2 muscle fibers; if this weren't the case, endurance athletes would get jacked just by running for miles every day.
-Though, ultra-high rep ranges may be useful for other purposes, such as improving muscle endurance and rehabbing injuries [5].
+Beyond this limit, the load will likely be insufficient to significantly stimulate type-2 muscle fibers; if this weren't the case, endurance athletes would get jacked just by running miles every day.
+Ultra-high rep ranges can be useful for other purposes, though, such as improving muscle endurance and rehabbing injuries [7].

 Exercise Selection: Compound vs. Isolation Exercises